hemantksingh/messup-learn/Tools/Logging and monitoring.md

 Another [key differentiation](https://www.n-able.com/blog/siem-vs-log-management) is that SIEM is a fully automated system, while log management is not.
 SIEM features real-time threat analysis, while log management does not.
 For MSPs, the solution you choose will largely depend on what you have the means, personnel, and time to accomplish.
 What’s more important is that you have a system in place to analyze your customers’ logs and are able to craft a cybersecurity plan based on that information.

-### Log Collection
+### Log collection

 Log forwarders like Logstash and Fluentd can receive Syslog messages and ship them to a central log aggregator.
+They can collect, filter, buffer and output logs across multiple sources and destinations.

 Logging libraries like *nlog* and *serilog* help in writing structured logs and allow log centralisation by providing target agnostic logging APIs e.g. use the same logging interface to push logs to console, file, db, cloud etc with minimal configuration.